Bunker Hill Superfund Site

 Why not locate contaminated soil repositories outside the Superfund site?

-This question was investigated in the 1991 Record of Decision.
+This question was investigated in the 1991 ROD.
 Several factors determined why repositories would be located at the site.
 Considerations included hauling material over long distances, local availability of a waste site for local activities such as land development and public works projects, the need to maintain responsible control over the repositories, and a desire to locate repositories within the area that was already contaminated.

 DEQ manages the operation of the Page Repository.
 Public access is restricted on repositories, although they are available to receive soil waste from community projects.
 Accepting soil waste from the community allows for continued economic development and healthy communities.
 Learn more.